pflanze/functional-perl/README.md

   deprecated in favour of extending existing class generators where needed and using them instead.

-* the namespaces are not fixed yet (in particular, everything in `Chj::` should probably be renamed); also, the interfaces should be treated as alpha.
-More abstract types (like `FP::Abstract::Sequence`) should be defined.
+* The namespaces are not fixed yet (in particular, everything in `Chj::` should probably be renamed); also, the interfaces should be treated as alpha.
+More abstract types (similar to `FP::Abstract::Sequence`) should be defined.

-* get it working correctly first, then fast: some operations aren't efficient yet.
+* Get it working correctly first, then fast: some operations aren't efficient yet.
 There is no functional sequence data structure yet that allows efficient random access, and none for functional hashmaps with efficient updates, but the author has plans to address